Jun Ma, MD, PhD, FAHA, FABMR

-Dr. Jun Ma is a professor of health policy and administration of the UIC School of Public Health, and director of IHRP’s Center for Health Behavior Research, where she is recognized as a Fellow.
+Dr. Jun Ma is the Beth and George Vitoux Professor of Medicine and director of Vitoux Program on Aging and Prevention in the Department of Medicine.
 With a broad background in preventive medicine, nutritional science, and biometry, she specializes in clinical and translational lifestyle medicine research in primary care and nonmedical community settings.
 She is an IHRP Fellow.

 She has directed the development and publication of new randomization methods and tools, including a Web-based comprehensive system for minimization methods.
 In addition to her experience leading experimental research, ranging from pilot randomized studies to multicenter pragmatic trials, she has often published on national patterns of outpatient care quality and disparities in lifestyle-related physical and mental health disorders using complex population survey data, such as the National Ambulatory Care Surveys and the National Health and Nutrition Examination Survey.